Designing a Holistic Path to Pain Understanding

 You want to explore other treatment options that won’t cause nausea.
 Walk me through on finding other holistic treatments.

-Users struggle to navigate to the treatment plan from the navigation bar over the anticipation of the weather treatment plan.
+4 out of 5 participants struggle to navigate to the treatment plan from the navigation bar over the anticipation of the weather treatment plan.

-Users struggle to navigate to the treatment plan from the navigation bar over the anticipation of the weather treatment plan.
+4 out of 5 participants struggle to navigate to the treatment plan from the navigation bar over the anticipation of the weather treatment plan.

 Solution: highlight the day with anticipated weather with a red border.